steven2358/awesome-generative-ai/README.md

 - [Explainpaper](https://www.explainpaper.com/) - A better way to read academic papers.
 Upload a paper, highlight confusing text, get an explanation.
 - [Galactica](https://galactica.org/) - A large language model for science.
 Can summarize academic literature, solve math problems, generate Wiki articles, write scientific code, annotate molecules and proteins, and more.
 [Model API](https://github.com/paperswithcode/galai).

-### ChatGPT resources
-- [Awesome ChatGPT](https://github.com/humanloop/awesome-chatgpt) - A curated list of awesome tools, demos, docs for ChatGPT and GPT-3, by [@jordn](https://github.com/jordn).
-- [Awesome ChatGPT Prompts](https://github.com/f/awesome-chatgpt-prompts) - A collection of prompt examples to be used with the ChatGPT model.

 ## Code
 - [GitHub Copilot](https://github.com/features/copilot) - GitHub Copilot uses the OpenAI Codex to suggest code and entire functions in real-time, right from your editor.
 - [Ghostwriter](https://blog.replit.com/ai) - An AI-powered pair programmer by replit.